Privacy Policy

 a) Obligation to delete

-You can request the person responsible to delete the personal data concerning you immediately, and the person responsible is obliged to delete this data immediately if one of the following reasons applies:
+You can request that the controller erase your personal data without undue delay, and the controller is obliged to erase such data without undue delay where one of the following grounds applies:

 (1) The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-(2) You revoke your consent on which the processing was based pursuant to Article 6 Paragraph 1 Letter a or Article 9 Paragraph 2 Letter a GDPR and there is no other legal basis for the processing.
+(2) You withdraw your consent on which the processing was based pursuant to Art.
+6 para.
+1 lit. a or Art.
+9 para.
+2 lit. a GDPR, and there is no other legal basis for the processing.

-(4) The personal data concerning you was processed unlawfully.
+(4) Your personal data has been processed unlawfully.

-(5) The deletion of personal data concerning you is necessary to fulfill a legal obligation under Union law or the law of the Member States to which the person responsible is subject.
+(5) The erasure of personal data concerning you is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

 b) Information to third parties